tauri-apps/tauri-docs/docs/guides/testing/webdriver/ci.md

 jobs:
   # a single job named test
   test:
-    # the display name the test job
+    # the display name of the test job
     name: WebDriverIO Test Runner

     # we want to run on the latest linux environment